jgermita/jekyll-now/_posts/2017-11-12-Gryffingear-Scouting-MTTD.md

 This post will look at the key features of Gryffingear's scouting system for the 2017 Madtown Throwdown.
 This scouting system was integral in making informed strategy decisions throughout qualification matches, during alliance selections, and into eliminations matches.

-The scouting system draws heavy inspiration from teams 2659 and 987 and is built on the groundwork laid by Gryffingear alumni Brian Romero, Javier Serna, and Christian Perry during the 2017 competition season.
+The scouting system is built on the groundwork laid by Gryffingear alumni Brian Romero, Javier Serna, and Christian Perry during the 2017 competition season thanks to the assistance and advice from numerous other teams.

 # Goals